SixdegreeLab/MasteringChainAnalytics/en/ch15/ch15-dunesql-introduction.md

 ### Dune SQL's String Type varchar and Numeric Type double

-In Dune SQL, the string type is `varchar`, and the commonly used numeric type is `double`.
+In Dune SQL, the string type is `varchar` and the commonly used numeric type is `double`.
 Integer values in Dune SQL are default to the `bigint` type.
 When performing multiplication with large numbers, it is prone to overflow errors.
 In such cases, you can forcefully convert them to `double` type or `decimal(38, 0)` type.
 Integer division in Dune SQL does not implicitly convert to a floating-point number and perform division; instead, it directly returns an integer.
 This aspect should also be taken into consideration.

 1. Converting to String